 Avoid Exercising After Your Tooth Extractions

-After tooth extractions with our doctors at AOS Oral Surgeons in Peoria, patients should avoid exercising of any kind for several days.
+After tooth extractions with Dr. Busch, Dr. Otte, or Dr. Schroeder at AOS in Peoria, patients should avoid exercising of any kind for several days.
 Raising the heart rate or blood pressure could increase bleeding at the incision site, which could be uncomfortable and can delay your healing.
 Our doctors will let you know when it is safe to return to your normal exercise routine, but if you have specific questions, be sure to call and ask our team for advice.

 Avoid Lifting Heavy Objects After Your Tooth Extractions

 In addition to avoiding the gym for a while after your tooth extractions, Peoria patients should also avoid lifting anything over 10 pounds until their wound has healed.
 Lifting heavy objects (or your small children) can increase your blood pressure, which in turn can increase swelling and bleeding at the site of your tooth extractions.
 Again, our doctors will give you clear instructions for when you can resume this activity after your procedure.

 Drinking Through a Straw

 After your tooth extractions, it is important for patients to avoid drinking through a straw.
 The act of sucking on a straw can cause the all-important blood clots that have formed over your incision sites to dislodge.
 If this happens, a complication called dry socket can occur—and trust us, it’s not something you want to experience.

 Call Our Doctors at AOS Oral Surgeons in Peoria If You Have Additional Questions About What to Avoid During Your Recovery from Tooth Extractions

 If you need tooth extractions, start by scheduling an appointment with one of our doctors.
 During your visit, your doctor will assess the areas of concern and evaluate your needs.
 They will then go over every option available to you and answer any questions you may have.